 12 Jul 2017: Francesca Osowska appointed Scottish Natural Heritage chief executive

-The new Scottish Natural Heritage’s new chief executive will take up her post on 1 October 2017.
+Scottish Natural Heritage’s new chief executive took up her post on 1 October 2017.

-She was principal private secretary to Alex Salmond as First Minister between 2007 and 2009, then in December 2009 moved to become director for Culture, External Affairs and Tourism.
+She was previously the principal private secretary to Alex Salmond as First Minister between 2007 and 2009.

 Osowska, who’s 47, has been, among other things, an economist at the Scottish Office, director for the Commonwealth Games in Glasgow, and head of the UK Government in Scotland.